 How to Filter Yourself in Google Analytics

 Internal traffic is one of the most common reasons for inaccurate data in Google Analytics.
-Once this traffic it is recorded, it is really hard and in some cases almost impossible to detect, so it gets easily mixed with your real user data.
+Once this traffic is recorded, it is really hard and in some cases almost impossible to detect.
+It mixes with your real user data.

 What is Internal Traffic?

-Internal traffic is all the data generated by you or any member of the team working on yours or your company website.
+Internal traffic is all the data generated by you or any member of the team working on either your own website or your companys.
 These hits are registered in your Google Analytics as if they were coming from a real visitor.

-This can make a lot of damage, especially in small-medium sites, because later is hard to differentiate which visits are real and which come from people working on the site.
-That is why it is very important to filter all the IP addresses from your team.
+This can create a lot of damage, especially in small-medium sites, because later on, it is hard to differentiate which visits are real and which come from people working on the site.
+That is why it is imperative to filter all the IP addresses from your team.

 What is an IP address?